The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If the employee is making only a short business trip away from his home country, or taking a short-term secondment to another country, the destination is likely to count as a temporary workplace.
 Under the general rules, travel to and from a temporary workplace, and any subsistence costs incurred as a result of having to stay at that temporary workplace are allowable as a deduction.
 See the Expenses during secondments guidance note.

 These general rules should always be considered first.
 Only if the employee’s travel expenses are not allowable under those rules is there any need to look at the special rules concerning cross-border travel, as described below.
-There is a rule in ITEPA 2003, s 330 which prevents a deduction being
+There is a rule in ITEPA 2003, s 330 which prevents a deduction being allowed for the same expenditure more than once.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.